Derv-OFlynn/Fallout3rdYear/1_CloudComputing/CA2 Notes.md

 [Link](https://www.geeksforgeeks.org/difference-between-stateless-and-stateful-protocol/)

 In networking, how interactions between clients and servers are managed greatly affects system performance.
-There are two main types of protocols for this purpose: ****stateless**** and ****stateful**** protocols.
-Stateless protocols do not maintain state information, so a server does not need to retain information from prior requests.
-This simplifies server design and optimises resource utilization.
-In contrast, stateful protocols maintain session information, allowing for more consistent interaction between clients and servers.
+There are two main types of protocols for this purpose: <mark style="background: #BABD00;">stateless</mark> and <mark style="background: #BABD00;">stateful</mark> protocols.

+<mark style="background: #BABD00;">Stateless</mark> protocols do not maintain state information, so a server does not need to retain information from prior requests.
+This simplifies server design and optimises resource utilisation.

+In contrast, <mark style="background: #BABD00;">stateful</mark> protocols maintain session information, allowing for more consistent interaction between clients and servers.

 Understanding the characteristics and differences of these protocols is crucial for properly designing network systems.

 ### <mark style="background: #BABD00;">What is the Stateless Protocol?</mark>

-Stateless Protocols are the type of network protocols in which the Client sends a request to the server and the server responds back according to the current state.
+Stateless Protocols are a type of network protocols in which the Client sends a request to the server and the server responds back according to the current state.

 It does not require the server to retain session information or status about each communicating partner for multiple requests.

-HTTP (Hypertext Transfer Protocol), UDP (User Datagram Protocol), and DNS (Domain Name System) are examples of ****Stateless Protocols****.
+<mark style="background: #BABD00;">HTTP</mark> (Hypertext Transfer Protocol), <mark style="background: #BABD00;">UDP</mark> (User Datagram Protocol), and <mark style="background: #BABD00;">DNS</mark> (Domain Name System) are examples of <mark style="background: #BABD00;">Stateless</mark> Protocols.

 <mark style="background: #BABD00;">Salient Features of Stateless Protocols</mark>
-- Stateless Protocol simplifies the design of the Server.
+- Stateless Protocols simplify the design of the Server.
 - The stateless protocol requires fewer resources because the system does not need to keep track of the multiple link communications and the session details.
-- In Stateless Protocol each information packet travels on its own without reference to any other packet.
+- In Stateless Protocols each information packet travels on its own without reference to any other packet.
 - Each communication in Stateless Protocol is discrete and unrelated to those that precedes or follow.

 ### <mark style="background: #BABD00;">What is Stateful Protocol?</mark>

-In Stateful Protocol If client send a request to the server then it expects some kind of response, if it does not get any response then it resend the request.
-FTP (File Transfer Protocol), TCP, and Telnet are the example of Stateful Protocol.
+In Stateful Protocols, if a client sends a request to the server then it expects some kind of response, if it does not get any response then it resends the request.

+<mark style="background: #BABD00;">FTP</mark> (File Transfer Protocol), <mark style="background: #BABD00;">TCP</mark>, and <mark style="background: #BABD00;">Telnet</mark> are the example of Stateful Protocols.

 <mark style="background: #BABD00;">Salient Features of Stateful Protocol:</mark>
 - Stateful Protocols provide better performance to the client by keeping track of the connection information.
-- Stateful Application require Backing storage.
+- Stateful Applications require Backing storage.
-- Stateful request are always dependent on the server-side state.
+- Stateful requests are always dependent on the server-side state.
-- TCP session follow stateful protocol because both systems maintain information about the session itself during its life.
+- TCP sessions follow a stateful protocol because both systems maintain information about the session itself during its life.

 ### <mark style="background: #BABD00;">Comparisons Between Stateless and Stateful Protocol</mark>